-Facts: The facts are the same as for Example 1 except that the valuation date is eight years ago and there is less information available in respect of the company now than there was at the valuation date due to the subsequent destruction of many documents in accordance with the company's document retention policy and the departure of key staff having knowledge of the company's activities and outlook as at the valuation date.
+Facts: The facts are the same as for Example 1 except that the valuation date is eight years ago and there is less information available now due to the subsequent destruction of many documents in accordance with the company's document retention policy and the departure of key staff.
 Despite this, there are some relevant documents, including financial statements for the three years up to the valuation date.
 The relative lack of information means that the Member is not able to choose the Valuation Approaches and Valuation Methods that the Member would otherwise consider appropriate, and is not able to apply Valuation Procedures to the extent to which the Member would otherwise consider appropriate.

 Analysis: The Member has been engaged to perform a Valuation and provide a Valuation Report.
-A hypothetical seller and a hypothetical buyer standing at the valuation date eight years ago would have had more information available to them then than the Member has now for the purpose of performing a valuation at a date eight years ago.
-The scope of work is limited or restricted because the relative lack of information restricts the Member's freedom to choose and apply Valuation Approaches, Methods and Procedures.
-The Engagement is a
+A hypothetical seller and a hypothetical buyer standing at the valuation date eight years ago would have had more information available to them then than the Member has now for the purpose of performing a Valuation at a date eight years ago.
+The scope of work is limited or restricted because the relative lack of information restricts the Member's freedom to choose and apply Valuation Approaches, Valuation Methods and Valuation Procedures.
+Accordingly, the Engagement is a Limited Scope Valuation Engagement.